Think tank: Brazil

 Working on public policies, Brazil hosts, for example, Instituto Liberdade, a University-based Center at Tecnopuc inside the Pontifícia Universidade Católica do Rio Grande do Sul, located in the South Region of the country, in the city of Porto Alegre.
 Instituto Liberdade is among the Top 40 think tanks in Latin America and the Caribbean, according to the 2009 Global Go To Think Tanks Index a report from the University of Pennsylvania's Think Tanks and Civil Societies Program (TTCSP).

 Fundação Getulio Vargas (Getulio Vargas Foundation (FGV)) is a Brazilian higher education institution.
 Its original goal was to train people for the country's public- and private-sector management.
 Today it hosts faculties (Law, Business, Economics, Social Sciences and Mathematics), libraries, and also research centers in Rio, São Paulo and Brasilia.
 It is considered by Foreign Policy magazine to be a top-five "policymaker think tank" worldwide.

 The Igarapé Institute is a Brazilian think tank focusing on public, climate, and digital security.

+Transcontinental countries (Asia-Europe)

+Armenia

+According to a 2020 report, there are 32 think tanks or similar institutions in Armenia.

+The government closed the Noravank Foundation, a government-affiliated think tank, in 2018 after almost two decades of operation.
+However, other think tanks continue to operate, include the Caucasus Institute, the Caucasus Research Resource Center-Armenia (CRRC-Armenia) (which publishes the "Caucasus Barometer" annual public opinion survey of the South Caucasus, the "Enlight" Public Research Center, and the AMBERD research center at the Armenian State University of Economics.

+Azerbaijan

+According to research done by the University of Pennsylvania, there are a total of 12 think tanks in Azerbaijan.

+The Center for Economic and Social Development, or CESD; in Azeri, Azerbaijan, İqtisadi və Sosial İnkişaf Mərkəzi (İSİM) is an Azeri think tank, non-profit organization, NGO based in Baku, Azerbaijan.
+The center was established in 2005.
+CESD focuses on policy advocacy and reform, and is involved with policy research and capacity building.

+The Economic Research Center (ERC) is a policy-research oriented non-profit think tank established in 1999 with a mission to facilitate sustainable economic development and good governance in the new public management system of Azerbaijan.
+It seeks to do this by building favorable interactions between the public, private and civil society and working with different networks both in local (EITI NGO Coalition, National Budget Group, Public Coalition Against Poverty, etc.) and international levels (PWYP, IBP, ENTO, ALDA, PASOS, WTO NGO Network etc.).

+The Center for Strategic Studies under the President of Azerbaijan is a governmental, non-profit think tank founded in 2007.
+It focuses on domestic and foreign policy.

+Russia

+According to the Foreign Policy Research Institute, Russia has 112 think tanks, while Russian think tanks claimed four of the top ten spots in 2011's "Top Thirty Think Tanks in Central and Eastern Europe".